fastlta/sb-public/docs/public_api.md

 | `transport` | The tape is in transport mode |
 | `error` | The tape is in an error state |

 The current audit position is found in the value `audit_location`.
 Because the current default is _Audit after Write_, the value `net_used` is always equal to the value `audit_location`.
 All data is therefore generally audited at least once.
-Independently of this, each brick will be audited again once per month or 1/30 per day.
+Independently of this, each Silent Brick will be audited again once per month or 1/30 per day.

 ### Updating tapes